• Skip to primary navigation

 Jump to Recipe

-Cheese bread rolls with herbs are delicious with picnics in the summer, served alongside salads and ham/salami/roast chicken, or with soup in the colder months.
+Cheese bread rolls are delicious with picnics in the summer, served alongside salads and ham/salami/roast chicken, or with soup in the colder months.
 If you love cheese these are to die for!

 Cheese and herb rolls